jumanajouhar/traffic_sign_recognition/README.md

-# traffic_sign_recognition
-Traffic Sign Recognition using YOLOv8
+# Traffic Sign Recognition using YOLOv8